 Lung cancer is the leading cause of cancer deaths in the U.S., and despite its undeniable impact on our nation, the disease often remains in the shadows.
-More people are surviving lung cancer than ever before, but a new national survey indicates there’s more work to be done in raising awareness of lung cancer among women.
+It is estimated that over 235,000 Americans will be diagnosed with lung cancer this year.

-The LUNG FORCE Lung Health Barometer surveyed a nationally representative sample of 4,000 women and men about their awareness and understanding of lung cancer.
+The 2021 Lung Health Barometer surveyed a nationally representative sample of 4,000 women and men about their awareness and understanding of lung cancer.

-Survey findings from the 2020 National Lung Health Barometer revealed that:
+Survey findings from the 2021 Lung Health Barometer revealed that:

-- 73% of adults have not spoken with their doctor about their risk for lung cancer and only 38% of adults are concerned they might get the disease.
+- 69% of adults have not spoken with their doctor about their risk for lung cancer and 44% are concerned they might get the disease.